PUMNL/nl.pum.generic/README.md

  - Groups
  - Relationship Types

+ Contains API:
+ - Shortnate:get($contactId) - for individuals only

 Due to a problem in either managed entities or the underlying API, it is not possible (CiviCRM 4.4.5) to create relationship types with contact_type_a='' (for All contacts).
 As a workaround these relationship types are first created for 'Individuals' and a notification is provides to use clearcache, which will trigger the entity management once more, correcting the fault.